 Rental income is recognised from the point when properties under development reach practical completion or otherwise become available for letting, net of any voids.
-Income from first tranche shared ownership and open market sales of properties built for sale is recognized at the point of legal completion of the sale.
+Income from first tranche shared ownership and open market sales of properties built for sale is recognised at the point of legal completion.

-f.
-Accrued Income
+h.
+Accrued income